MLGlobalHealth/orphanhood-caregiver-death-in-US-from-all-causes-of-mortality/README.md

 2. For state by race & ethnicity level analysis: please use script `start.me.hpc.R` to submit a job in the HPC, by assigning variable `args$run_analysis$rank_cdc_pop_state_race_data` as 1.
 The job will automatically run script `/scripts_ranking/ranking_sampled_pop_state_race_data.R` to rank the sampled population data at the state level by race & ethnicity and save the data randomly into folder based on the pre-generated mapping matrix (in script `/scripts_ranking/ranking_method_function.R`).

 #### Household data
 We extracted the yearly number of grandparent caregivers from United States Census Bureau data source dashboard.
 For example, data in 2019 can be accessed from [2019: ACS 5-Year Estimates Subject Tables](https://data.census.gov/table/ACSST5Y2019.S1002).
 The estimated household data with margin of errors are also provided.
-We pulled the corresponding information at the national level by race & ethnicity; state level and state level by race & ethnicity in folder `data/grandparents/raw_ci`.
+We pulled the corresponding information at the national level by race & ethnicity; state level and state level by race & ethnicity in folder `data/grandparents/raw`, with the corresponding provided marigin of errors in folder `data/grandparents/raw_ci`.

 To sample the household data from the online dashboard based on providing marginal of errors, we suggested to use script `start.me.hpc.R` to submit a job in the HPC, by assigning variable `args$run_analysis$resampled_grandp_data` as 1.
 The job will automatically run script `/R/ACS_grandp_data_ci_save.R` to resample data based on the estimated mean and marginal of errors.
-The sample size should be pre-defined in the script `/ACS_grandp_data_ci_save.R`.
+The sample size should be pre-defined in the script `/R/ACS_grandp_data_ci_save.R`.

 Other data sources were provided in the supplementary materials.